red-panda-industries/challenge-bot/INSTALL.md

-# Installing the Red Panda Challenge Bot|
+# Installing the Red Panda Challenge Bot

-## Get a copy and set up the config
+## Clone and set up the config

-To run the bot yourself, first download or clone this repository.
+To run the bot yourself, first clone this repository.

 ```bash
 git clone git@github.com:red-panda-industries/challenge-bot.git
 cd challenge-bot
 ```

-After obtaining a copy of this project, you must set up the configuration file.
+After cloning, you must set up the configuration file.

 The configuration file in this repository, `config.json`, is encrypted.